root-foundation/root/Essence.md

 ### Phrase

-Collective prosperity through unity.
+Prosperity through unity.

 ### Sentence

-RootNet enables humanity to win in the age of AI by *structurally* uniting us.
+RootNet enables collective prosperity in the age of AI, through unity.

 ### Blurb

 #### (< 50)

-The way we’re headed, AI will concentrate opportunity and divide us.

 RootNet democratizes opportunity through a market for _potential_, and unites us by *structurally* tying individual success to collective prosperity, so that when one wins, we all win.

-This is the only way humanity wins in the age of AI.

 #### (< 65)

-The way we’re headed, AI will concentrate opportunity and divide us.

 RootNet democratizes opportunity by creating a market for potential, and unites us by *structurally* tying individual success to collective prosperity: each of us holds a stake in the collective that holds a stake in each of us.

-When one wins, we all win.
+When one wins, all win.

-This is the only way humanity wins in the age of AI.

-#### (< 85)

-The way we’re headed, AI will concentrate opportunity and divide us.

-RootNet solves this by:

-1 - Democratizing opportunity by creating a market for potential, channeling resources to people *before* they can create value.

-2 - Uniting us by *structurally* tying individual success and collective prosperity: each of us holds a stake in the collective that holds a stake in each of us.
-When one wins, we all win.

-This is the only way humanity wins in the age of AI.

 ### Emotion